-There are several things that are considered a serious injury in a car accident in Ohio.
-According to Ohio Revised Code (ORC) §2315.18, these include:
+There are several things that are considered a catastrophic injury in a car accident in Ohio.
+According to Ohio Revised Code Section 2315.18, these include:

 - Permanent and substantial physical deformities

 - The loss or paralysis of a limb

 - The permanent loss of the ability to care for yourself and conduct life-sustaining activities

 If you suffered an injury in an Ohio car accident, you have legal options.
 You may be able to seek compensation from the at-fault party.
 Our car accident attorney can work with you.

 Having an injury that qualifies under this statute allows an accident victim to pursue an unlimited amount of compensation for their non-economic damages.

 In personal injury cases in Ohio, there are general limits on how much compensation plaintiffs can recover for their non-economic damages, such as pain and suffering.
 The only way to collect compensation beyond these limits is to demonstrate a catastrophic injury that qualifies under Ohio Revised Code Section 2315.19.
 These injuries are sometimes referred to as “catastrophic” injuries.

 Without proof of a catastrophic injury, the non-economic damage limits in Ohio are $250,000 or three times the value of the plaintiff’s economic damages (whichever is greater).
 However, there is an ultimate non-economic damage limit of $350,000 per plaintiff or $500,000 per accident with multiple plaintiffs.

 When catastrophic injuries occur, these limits on the plaintiff’s non-economic damage recovery are removed.